siunam321/CTF-Writeups/NahamCon-CTF-2022/Warmups/Prisoner/README.md

 ![question](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/Warmups/Prisoner/images/question.png)

 In this challenge, you have to exit the python script.
 At that time I was asking myself, if I'm inside a python editor, how do I exit?
-So I pressed `Ctrl+C` to exit that script.
+So I pressed `Ctrl+D` to exit that script.

 ![question](https://github.com/siunam321/CTF-Writeups/blob/main/NahamCon-CTF-2022/Warmups/Prisoner/images/question1.png)